flexmonster/api-data-source/readme.md

 git clone https://github.com/flexmonster/api-data-source.git && cd api-data-source
 ```

-2. Run the project in one of the following ways:
+2. Choose one of the servers to run:

     - To start the sample Node.js server: